reactjs/react.dev/content/docs/reference-react.md

 ### `React.Fragment` {#reactfragment}

+> Try the new React documentation for [`Fragment`](https://beta.reactjs.org/reference/react/Fragment).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 The `React.Fragment` component lets you return multiple elements in a `render()` method without creating an additional DOM element:

 ```javascript